ndrakos/blog/_posts/2020-03-16-Simulation_Parameters.md

 1) Try a sample run with $$256^3$$ particles and check everything looks good

-2) Make sure I can run the sample run on Pleiades
+2) Get the sample run working on Pleiades

 3) Check how many nodes I can request at once on Pleiades (without being queued too long), and if I will run into problems with storing snapshots